This post may contain affiliate links. Please read our disclosure policy.

 overhead view of hard boiled eggs cut in half

-• Low-carb and low-calorie, hard-boiled eggs are an inexpensive and healthy snack!
+• Low-carb and low-calorie, hard-boiled eggs are a healthy snack!

-1. Place eggs in a saucepan and cover with cold water at least ½″ above the eggs.
+1. Place eggs in a saucepan and cover with cold water at least ½-inch above the eggs.

-2. Bring water to a rolling boil, cover, and remove from the heat.
+2. Bring water to a rolling boil, cover, remove from the heat, and let rest (as per the recipe below).

 How Long to Hard Boil Eggs